eLyiN/WikiNecro/FAQ.md

 * Below the **KeepMinIVPercentage** value
 * Below the **KeepMinCP** value
 * Is not listed in your **ConfigPokemonsToKeep.ini** config file
+* If `KeepPokemonsThatCanEvolve` set to `True`, you will keep a number of that species based on the number of candies you have.
+See the below FAQ entry.

 ***
 ### Why do I receive the "(ATTENTION)  PokemonInventory is Full.
 Transferring pokemons..." error over and over?